webuimaker/wikiHugo/content/containers+as+a+service/perspectives.md

 headless: true  # This file represents a page section.
 active: true  # Activate this widget? true/false
 weight: 1 # Order that this section will appear.
-title: "Perspectives on Container Scalability"
+title: "Perspectives on Containers as a Service"
 subtitle: ""

 # Date format